GeminiLight/edge-server-placement/README.md

   - The links between base stations and mobile users
   - The links between base stations

+## Dataset

+The default dataset is the preprocessed and simplified version of [The Telecom Dataset](http://sguangwang.com/TelecomDataset.html), provided by Shanghai Telecom, and you can expand the dataset size by downloading all data from [there](http://sguangwang.com/TelecomDataset.html).

 ## Reference

 | Author                 | Paper                                          | Publication | Year |